 Why Can’t I Stop Abusing Vicodin?

 Addiction is a chronic disease.
-Once dependency develops, it can be quite difficult to break the habit.
+Once dependency develops, it can be quite challenging to break the habit.
 Opioids alter the brain’s pain receptors and activate its rewards center.
-Basically, it turns affects the body’s “feel good” sensors.
+In turn, affects the body’s “feel good” sensors.
 This feeling is what keeps users coming back.
 The brain becomes accustomed to Vicodin over time, and eventually, it requires more to maintain everyday function.
-If a user suddenly tries to quit abusing Vicodin, the body basically goes into shock and will do what it needs to do to “correct” itself.
+If a user suddenly tries to quit abusing Vicodin, the body goes into shock and will do what it needs to do to “correct” itself.

 Vicodin withdrawal is similar to other opioid withdrawals.
 While symptoms are typically non-life-threatening, they can be uncomfortable.
 Many people report withdrawal as feeling similar to having the flu.